artem-istranin/system-design-sandbox/sixt/SIXT.md

       area are taken), then our model will learn that there was no interest in car sharing at this time (=wrong target).
 Can we do better?
 Yes.
 If we log all user sessions with location and optimize model to predict number of users looking for a ride instead of number of rides taken.
 With this design, our system is not restricted by number of available cars in this area.
-Of course the risk is that not all users looking for a ride will actually take the car, but I think it is still reasonable (in the scenario of car-sharing service) to target that we want all users in a system to be able to book a ride.
+Of course the risk to be too positive - not all users looking for a ride will actually take the car, but I think it is still reasonable (in the scenario of car-sharing service) to target that we want all users in a system to be able to book a ride.
 So, we go with this approach as the most reasonable from the business point of view.
     - Assuming that from now on we will predict number of users looking for a ride, there is another problem I would expect - absolute number of users to predict might be not optimal.
-First, our model will have to capture all the non-homogeneous trends to scale predictions properly (e.g. it is nearly impossible to know the expected numer of guests from other regions for some coming event).
+First, our model will have to capture all the non-homogeneous trends to scale predictions properly.
 The trends might be hard to predict in terms of absolute numbers.
 Can we do better?
 Yes, we can predict normalized demand density heatmap.
-This will be a valid design considering that we want to optimize cars allocation within a region and will have certain (not-elastic = we can't quickly double the amount of available cars in the city when needed) number of vehicles in a region.
-For practical purposes (we still want to know how many cars we want to allocate when) we can simply multiply number of available cars in the region by the predicted normalized heatmap to know the optimal allocation of the cars.
-If we want to optimize service on the global level (assuming that periodically, say once per month, our employees will have to relocate cars between the regions, e.g. between Berlin and Potsdam), then we can use the same demand density heatmap strategy on the global level (where we predict normalized demand distribution among regions instead of areas of the same region).
+This will be a valid design considering that we want to optimize cars allocation within a region and will have certain not-elastic (=we can't quickly double the amount of available cars in the city when needed) number of vehicles in a region.
+Thus, for practical purposes (we still want to know how many cars we want to allocate when) we can simply multiply number of available cars in the region by the predicted normalized heatmap to know the optimal allocation of the cars.
+    - If we want to optimize service on the global level (assuming that periodically, say once per month, our employees will have to relocate cars between the regions, e.g. between Berlin and Potsdam), then we can use the same demand density heatmap strategy on the global level (where we predict normalized demand distribution among regions instead of areas of the same region).
 So, I see it as a valid design and think we